EIN-1/Brain-Tic-Tac-Toe/README.md

 - The favicon was created from [favicon](https://www.favicon.cc/)
 - The logo was created using [logomaker](https://www.logomaker.net/)
 - The logo image was resize using [iloveimg](https://www.iloveimg.com/)
+- The logo background was removed using [remove image background](https://www.remove.bg/)

 ### Acknowledgments